Employment and Discrimination Tribunal (Jersey) Regulations 2014

 (1) This Regulation applies to any member of the Tribunal appointed or re-appointed under Regulation 3 or 5.

-(2) Every member shall, before entering upon the discharge of his or her duties, take oath before the Royal Court that he or she will well and faithfully discharge the duties attached to the office of Chairman of the Tribunal, Deputy Chairman of the Tribunal or Lay Member of the Tribunal, as the case may be.
+(2) Before first discharging their duties as a member, a member must take oath before the Royal Court that they will well and faithfully discharge the duties attached to the office of chair of the Tribunal, deputy chair of the Tribunal or lay member of the Tribunal, as the case may be.[10]

 5 Term of office of members

-(3) Regulation 3 shall not apply in respect of such a re-appointment.
+(3) Regulation 3 does not apply in respect of such a re-appointment.[13]

-(4) However, nothing in paragraph (2) or (3) shall prevent a re-appointment from being made in accordance with Regulation 3.
+(4) However, nothing in paragraph (2) or (3) prevents a re-appointment from being made in accordance with Regulation 3.[14]

-(5) A member may continue in office after his or her term of office has expired, so long as the continuation is only for the purpose of completing any proceedings that the member began to hear before that expiry.
+(5) A member may continue in office after their term of office has expired, so long as the continuation is only for the purpose of completing any proceedings that the member began to hear before that expiry.[15]

 6 Termination of office

-(1) A member of the Tribunal shall cease to hold office on resigning, by giving notice in writing to the Minister.
+(1) A member of the Tribunal ceases to hold office on resigning, by giving notice in writing to the Minister.[16]

-(2) The Chairman or a Deputy Chairman shall cease to hold office if he or she ceases to hold a qualification in law.
+(2) The chair or a deputy chair ceases to hold office if they cease to hold a qualification in law.[17]

-(3) Any member of the Tribunal shall cease to hold office –
+(3) Any member of the Tribunal ceases to hold office –

 (a) on becoming bankrupt;